matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **2. What API would you use to transcribe audio into text?**

-- Cloud Speech API
+- Cloud Speech API.

 **3. What API would you use in an Expense Report application to extract text from images of receipts?**

-- Cloud Vision API
+- Cloud Vision API.

 **4. Identify two ways to invoke the pre-trained machine learning APIs such as the Vision API or Natural Language API in your application?**